 In order to verify the role of hydrogenases during gut infection, we constructed site-directed mutants (Figure S2B; Supplemental Experimental Procedures).
 In competitive infections, the hyb mutant (S. Tmhyb; hybBCAhypO, which lacks all structural genes of the hyb hydrogenase) displayed a pronounced growth defect compared to the isogenic wild-type strain (~100-fold; p < 0.05; Figure 2).
 This was corrobated by hyb expression in the gut lumen (Figure S2D).
 Interestingly, the growth defect of S. Tmhyb was restricted to the first day of the experiment when pathogen loads were still low (≤ 108 cfu/g stool) and no signs of mucosal inflammation were observed (Figures 2B–2D).
 Thereafter, the competitive index did not drop any further (Figure 2A).
 These data indicate that S. Tm requires hyb only in the initial phase of gut ecosystem invasion, but not at later

 stages of the infection, and that this initial stage (days 0–1) is mechanistically distinct.

 Further experiments excluded major contributions of two alternative H2-consuming hydrogenases encoded in the S. Tm genome (Figure S2B; Supplemental Experimental Procedures).
 Disrupting the two alternative hydrogenases yielded no defects in gut ecosystem invasion, and the hydrogenase triple mutant (S. Tmhyd3) displayed the same in vivo growth defect as did S. Tmhyb (Figures S3A and S3B).
 Thus, while hyb is necessary for robust pathogen growth in the host’s intestine, the other two hydrogenases contribute little.
 This was further supported by complementation (Figure S3B).
-Furthermore, the gut ecosystem invasion defect of the hydrogenase mutant was independent of the inoculum size and also observed upon gavage of 5 x 103 cfu (data not shown; standard inoculum size = 5 x 107 cfu; Experimental Procedures).
+Furthermore, the gut ecosystem invasion defect of S. Tmhyb was independent of the inoculum size and also observed upon gavage of 5 x 103 cfu (data not shown; standard inoculum size = 5 x 107 cfu; Experimental Procedures).
 Finally, in vitro experiments in anaerobic broth culture verified that the growth defect of S. Tmhyd3 was only observed in the presence of H2, but not in its absence (Figures S4A and S4B).
 In conclusion, these data confirmed the pivotal importance of hyb for H2-dependent S. Tm growth.
 Our initial data suggested that the hyb hydrogenase may fuel pathogen growth during gut ecosystem invasion, i.e., the first 24 hr p.i.
 (Figure 2A).
 At this stage the pathogen grows in the face of the resident microbiota (which presumably still produces H2) and overt inflammation is not yet triggered (Figures S1A and 2B–2D).
 To further substantiate the need for hydrogenases in the noninflamed gut, we performed competition experiments in the avirulent strain background.
 The isogenic S. Tm mutant (S. Tmavir; DinvGDsseD; Supplemental Experimental Procedures) colonizes the gut but remains ‘‘locked’’ in gut ecosystem invasion phase of the infection, as it lacks two key virulence factors and therefore cannot elicit overt mucosal inflammation (Hapfelmeier et al., 2005; Stecher et al., 2007).
 To this end, we constructed a hydrogenase-deficient mutant in the S. Tmavir background (S. Tmavir hyd3).
 First, we tested this strain’s capacity to grow up in the gut of LCM mice.
 In competitive infections, S. Tmavir hyd3 displayed a pronounced colonization defect on day 1 p.i. but no further decrease from day 1 to day 4 p.i.
 (Figure 3).
 These results were strikingly similar to those obtained in the wild-type S. Tm strain background (compare Figure 2A and Figure 3A) and verified that hydrogenases are indeed only required during gut ecosystem invasion, whether inflammation is triggered or not.
 Accordingly, intravenous infection experiments confirmed that hydrogenases are not needed for growth at systemic sites (Figure S3C).
 This further supported the notion that gut ecosystem invasion is a distinct step in host intestinal colonization, which prepares the ground for subsequent stages of the infection.

 Discussion